Server Security Standard

 General Configuration Guidelines

-- Operating System configuration should be in accordance with approved Information Security guidelines, as referenced in the Appendix.
+- Operating System configuration should be in accordance with approved Information Security guidelines, as defined in the References section of this document.

 - A server housed in a High Security network security zone may not have more than one primary function.
 Core services (DHCP, DNS, NTP) may be housed on the same server in a High Security network security zone.
 If you are unsure of the number of functions on your server, contact the Information Security Team.